i-cote/Awale_Distributed/README.md

 ⚠️ The project depends on ncurses, make sure it is installed on your system.
 <br>Normally this shouldn't be a problem, ncurses comes by default with every linux distribution.

-Clone this repo, cd into it and run make to build the client and server binaries <br>
+Run make to build the client and server binaries <br>
 ```
-git clone https://github.com/i-cote/Awale_Distributed.git && cd Awale_Distributed && make
+make
 ```
 You will now find the binaries `client` and `server` in `build/bin`